 The first step is clicking the gear icon at the right top corner of lol client and making sure to check these checkboxes:

 Step 2 – updating your drivers

-If you are unsure of model of your graphics card or manufacturer you can check it by following this steps:
+If you are unsure of the model of your graphics card or manufacturer you can check it by following these steps: